Mohdkhairul97/serverless-authentication-boilerplate/README.md

 # Serverless Authentication

-Note by Jeremy Cummins: This fork is meant to work with https://github.com/jcummins54/serverless-react-boilerplate.
+Note by Jeremy Cummins: This fork is meant to work with the `react-authenticate` branch of `https://github.com/99xt/serverless-react-boilerplate/`.
 It will authorize an API endpoint that includes a user ID so that the client cannot modify a different user's data by replacing the user ID in the request.
 See **redirectProxyCallback** method in **authentication/lib/helpers.js**.

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)